top of page

-Resource-saving almonds
+Resource-saving irrigation of almonds

-In recent years, we have been working intensively on breeding almonds that not only consume less water but are also more resilient to climatic challenges.
-Our research focuses on several key areas:
+In recent years, we have focused intensively on the development of a drainage system that not only optimizes water runoff but is also more resilient to climatic challenges.
+Our research work concentrates on several key areas:

 Power in Numbers